wisdom-oss/docs/frontend/concepts/networking.md

   If `true`, the `CacheInterceptor` will inject the necessary caching headers.
   Disable this to disable caching.

-- `USE_ERROR_CURTAIN`:
+- `USE_ERROR_HANDLER`:
-  Defaults to `true`.
+  Defaults to `USE_ERRO_HANDLER.handler.CURTAIN`.
-  If `true`, the `ErrorInterceptor` will display a curtain displaying after receiving a 4XX or 5XX error, disable this for custom error handling.
+  Uses the enum `ErrorHandler` to decide what should happen on an error.
+  If `CURTAIN`, raise a curtain displaying the error message and covering the entire main container.
+  If `TOAST`, display a small toast notification showing the error and allowing continued use of the main container.
+  If `CUSTOM`, the implementor should handle the error.

 - `USE_LOADER`:
   Defaults to `false`.